 A: Yes.
 Classes run from morning to evening, and we will work with you to place your child in a class that works for your schedule.

 A: Yes!
-We can work with you to create a cohort of similar level readers that meet online together.
+We can work with you to create a cohort of similar level learners that meet online together.

-Here are the holidays Savvy Reading takes off: Labor Day, Thanksgiving week, Christmas week, New Year’s Day, MLK Day, President’s Day, Memorial Day, Independence Day.
+Here are the holidays Savvy Learning takes off: Labor Day, Thanksgiving week, Christmas week, New Year’s Day, MLK Day, President’s Day, Memorial Day, Independence Day.

-A: Providing a strong foundation in reading is no small task.
-We recommend 6-12 months as the minimum amount of time it will take for Savvy Reading to help most children 1) build a strong foundation of reading capabilities, 2) develop a lasting confidence in their reading skills, and 3) realize a love of reading that comes from positive, engaging experiences over time.
+A: Providing a strong foundation in reading and math is no small task.
+We recommend 6-12 months as the minimum amount of time it will take for Savvy Learning to help most children 1) build a strong foundation of reading and math capabilities, 2) develop a lasting confidence in their reading and math skills, and 3) realize a love of reading that comes from positive, engaging experiences over time.

-When you see progress, our recommendation is to continue with Savvy Reading as far as we have available curriculum for your reader’s level.
-The investment you make now in their reading abilities and confidence will compound over the years as they use those skills to become capable, self-driven learners.
+When you see progress, our recommendation is to continue with Savvy Learning as far as we have available curriculum for your reader’s level.
+The investment you make now in their reading and math abilities and confidence will compound over the years as they use those skills to become capable, self-driven learners.

-A: Savvy Reading’s curriculum is built with 3 sessions per unit as the core.
+A: Savvy Learning’s curriculum is built with 3 sessions per unit as the core.
 It’s okay if your child cannot attend all 4 sessions every week.
-Repetition is built into each unit so readers have multiple exposures to new topics.
+Repetition is built into each unit so learners have multiple exposures to new topics.

-A: Savvy readers are grouped by ability rather than by age or school grade level.
+A: Savvy learners are grouped by ability rather than by age or school grade level.
 If your child is ready to learn at a first grade reading level, select first grade.

 A: Yes!
 Our curriculum and each of our lessons are designed by well qualified, experienced teachers to align with Common Core State Standards.